nsaikiran/impression/_drafts/fundamentals-of-datastructures.md

 But what about delete?
 Deleting someting in middle destroys the assumption that the next element can be found just beside.
-You can easly insert at the end. finiding takes O(n) time. https://www.cs.cmu.edu/~clo/www/CMU/DataStructures/
+You can easly insert at the end. finiding takes O(n) time. https://www.cs.cmu.edu/~clo/www/CMU/DataStructures/ Array is traversed linearly and data is organized in memory contigously.
+So, if you are storing the data contigously, then you need to specify the max. amount of size, as we need to check for that much of contigous memeory.
+We need to reserve tat much of memory.
 ### non-linear/linked
 To facilitate the deletion, we can need to use another way of organzing data, a non-linear/non-contigous ways.
 Where each record will store the address of next record.
 Linked list. single/double. your wish.